 Enlightenment Capital has made an investment in CyberCore Technologies.
 The amount is not specified, but it's thought to be significant (Baltimore Business Journal).

-This CyberWire look back at the Week that Was discusses events affecting Iran, the Democratic Peoples Republic of Korea, Russia, Syria, and the United States.
+Today's issue includes events affecting Iran, Democratic Peoples Republic of Korea, Russia, Syria, United States.